rrizouk/java-test/README.md

      - Expected total cost = 1.97.

- ####
+### Implementation
- -- ShoppingBasketTest is the class that contains test cases documenting the requirements -- ShoppingBasket contains the logic, things were kept simple for brevity, discounts offer would belong to a different class altogether in a production ready code.
+ - ShoppingBasketTest is the class that contains test cases documenting the requirements
+ - ShoppingBasket contains the logic, things were kept simple for brevity, discounts offer would belong to a different class altogether in a production ready code